kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/cilium-cluster-mesh/_index.en.md

 Before proceeding, please review that your intended setup meets the [Prerequisites for Cilium Cluster Mesh](https://docs.cilium.io/en/latest/network/clustermesh/clustermesh/#prerequisites).

 Especially, keep in mind that nodes in all clusters must have IP connectivity between each other.
+The ports that need to be allowed between all nodes of all clusters are:

+- UDP 8472 (VXLAN)
+- TCP 4240 (HTTP health checks)

 ## Deployment Steps